Brandy-Corwin/Brandy-Corwin.github.io/content/authors/admin/_index.md

 ## About Me

-Brandy Corwin is an undergraduate student at the University of Wisconsin - Eau Claire.
-Her major is in bioinformatics with a minor in computer science.
+I am Brandy Corwin and I am an undergraduate student at the University of Wisconsin - Eau Claire.
+My major is bioinformatics with a minor in computer science.